alimert-demirel/Data_Science_Project_2026/README.md

 **Course:** DSA 210 Introduction to Data Science (Spring 2025-2026)

 ## Project Overview
 This project investigates whether major geopolitical conflicts significantly impact the short-term returns of the S&P 500.
-By aligning historical conflict events (gathered from verified sources like Reuters and ACLED) with daily market data from FRED, this analysis utilizes Exploratory Data Analysis (EDA), Unsupervised ML K-Means Clustering (Categorization) and statistical hypothesis testing to identify patterns in market volatility.
+By aligning historical conflict events (gathered from verified sources like Reuters and ACLED) with daily market data from FRED, this analysis utilizes Exploratory Data Analysis (EDA), Unsupervised ML K-Means Clustering (Categorization), Supervised ML (Random Forest and SMOTE) and statistical hypothesis testing to identify patterns in market volatility.

 ## Data Collection & Preprocessing
 - **Sources:** S&P 500 and VIX daily data were pulled directly from the FRED API.
 Conflict events were manually compiled into `events.csv` from verified news sources.